-RW: You mean you came dangerously close in your own work and your relationship with the artworld?
+RW: You mean you came dangerously close to compromising in your own work and your relationship with the artworld?

 JR: Right.
 But I think he respected that I made what I wanted to make.
 And he wanted to know about my friends.
 For example, he wanted to go to Ursula Von Rydingsvard's opening.
 He liked her work.
 He wanted to see what was happening in that way, but he was very shy about speaking about his work to dealers.